Calcium bisulfite: Chemical reactions

-When calcium bisulfite reacts with the surrounding air, a crystalline precipitate will form composed of calcium sulfite dihydrate.
+When calcium bisulfite reacts with the surrounding air, a crystalline precipitate will form composed of calcium sulfate dihydrate.

 When calcium bisulfite is digested as a food additive, different reactions in metabolic pathways can result.
 One common pathway results in a reaction that will yield 6%-8% sulfur dioxide.
 This can go to sulfite when absorbed by the lungs, and the sulfite will be converted to sulfate in the liver by an enzyme called sulfite oxidase.
 Sulfite can be harmful for people susceptible to asthma, leading to asthma attacks.
 Sulfite can also cause urticaria and angioedema in otherwise healthy individuals.

 A process known as wet limestone scrubbing is a means by which sulfur dioxide is removed from the waste emitted during the combustion of fossil fuels.
 A step in this process is the oxidation of calcium bisulfite to produce sulfate.
-When this reaction occurs in an aqueous solution, gyspum results.
+When this reaction occurs in an aqueous solution, gypsum results.
 The rate of this reaction can be increased in the presence of magnesium(II) sulfate as a catalyst.

 Other catalysts for the oxidation of calcium bisulfite include manganese, iron, cobalt, nickel, lead, and zinc.